Toktar Aubakirov: Spaceflight experience

 In 1991, in accordance with an agreement between the governments of the USSR and the Kazakh SSR, started training at the Gagarin Cosmonaut Training Center.
 On 2 October 1991 he launched with Russian cosmonaut Alexander Volkov as flight commander, and the Austrian research cosmonaut Franz Viehböck in Soyuz TM-13 from the Baikonur Cosmodrome spaceport, and spent over eight days in space.
 Their mission was the last launched by the Soviet Union, which dissolved shortly thereafter, with Aubakirov becoming a citizen of the independent Republic of Kazakhstan.

 Career

-Since 1993, he has been the general director of the National Aerospace Agency of Republic of Kazakhstan.
+Since 1993, he has been the general director of the National Aerospace Agency of the Republic of Kazakhstan.
 He was a member of the Kazakhstan parliament.
 Now he is a pensioner and consultant.

 Family

 Toktar Aubakirov is married to Tatyana Aubakirova.
 They have two children: Timur (born in 1977) and Mikhail (born in 1982).